jiaweixu3/jiaweixu3/README.md

 - 💡 Passionate about **AI, machine learning, and intelligent systems**
 - 🧠 Skilled in **Python, R, SQL, Machine Learning, Data Visualization, and Statistical Modeling**
 - ⚙️ Experienced with **Excel (Pivot Tables, VBA)**, **MongoDB**, **Oracle SQL**, and **data pipelines**
-- 🌍 Always open to **collaborating on applied data science projects or AI research**

 ---